maxmahlke/rocks/docs/cli.rst

 ######################

 The ``rocks`` executable is useful for quick exploration of asteroid data from the command line / terminal.
-The most general use case is to provide an asteroid property and an asteroid identifier to echo the value from the ``ssoCard``.
+The most general use case is to provide an asteroid property and an asteroid identifier to echo the value from the :term:`ssoCard`.

 .. code-block:: bash

    $ rocks diameter Pallas
    514.102 +- 3.475 km

-Furthermore, there are :ref:`commands<commands>` to identify asteroids, interact with the cached ``ssoCards``, look up available properties, and more.
+Furthermore, there are :ref:`commands<commands>` to identify asteroids, interact with the cached :term:`ssoCards<ssoCard>`, look up available properties, and more.

 .. code-block:: bash